Net neutrality: Over-provisioning

 If the core of a network has more bandwidth than is permitted to enter at the edges, then good quality of service (QoS) can be obtained without policing or throttling.
 For example, telephone networks employ admission control to limit user demand on the network core by refusing to create a circuit for the requested connection.
 During a natural disaster, for example, most users will get a circuit busy signal if they try to make a call, as the phone company prioritizes emergency calls.
 Over-provisioning is a form of statistical multiplexing that makes liberal estimates of peak user demand.
 Over-provisioning is used in private networks such as WebEx and the Internet 2 Abilene Network, an American university network.
 David Isenberg believes that continued over-provisioning will always provide more capacity for less expense than QoS and deep packet inspection technologies.

 Device neutrality

-Device neutrality is the principle that in order to ensure freedom of choice and freedom of communication for users of network-connected devices, it is not sufficient that network operators do not interfere with their choices and activities; users must be free to use applications of their choice and hence remove the applications they do not want.
+Device neutrality is the principle that to ensure freedom of choice and freedom of communication for users of network-connected devices, it is not sufficient that network operators do not interfere with their choices and activities; users must be free to use applications of their choice and hence remove the applications they do not want.

-It can be defined with the following analogy to network neutrality:

-Network neutrality: Neutrality principles are codified ex-ante, and a judicial route is available for redress.
-Connectivity providers can implement traffic management, but the rules must be the same for everyone.
-The antitrust alternative takes more time and offers few precedents.

-Device neutrality: Similarly, neutrality principles are codified ex-ante and avail judicial remedies.
 Device vendors can establish policies for managing applications, but they, too, must be applied neutrally.

-An unsuccessful bill to enforce network and device neutrality was introduced in Italy in 2015 by Hon.
-Stefano Quintarelli.
-The law gained formal support at the European Commission by BEUC, the European Consumer Organisation, the Electronic Frontier Foundation and the Hermes Center for Transparency and digital human rights.
+An unsuccessful bill to enforce network and device neutrality was introduced in Italy in 2015 by Stefano Quintarelli.
+The law gained formal support at the European Commission from BEUC, the European Consumer Organisation, the Electronic Frontier Foundation and the Hermes Center for Transparency and Digital Human Rights.
 A similar law was enacted in South Korea.
 Similar principles were proposed in China.
-The French telecoms regulator ARCEP has called for the introduction of Device Neutrality in Europe.
+The French telecoms regulator ARCEP has called for the introduction of device neutrality in Europe.